jtsteinbach/sandbox/README.md

 Because the manifest lives *inside* the encrypted blob, an archive reveals nothing — not the author, not the branch, not the file names — to anyone without the pass-key.
 The only cleartext is a 5-byte header (`SBOX` + a format byte), which is also cryptographically bound to the ciphertext so it cannot be swapped without detection.

-Add `--files-only` to `unpack` to write only the native files with no `.sb` directory — useful when you just want the code out of an archive, not a working repository.
+Add `-f`/`--files-only` to `unpack` to write only the native files with no `.sb` directory — useful when you just want the code out of an archive, not a working repository.

 ### The encryption: vox